 In Chelsea Retirement Community, 99.48% of Patients

 This is a measure of the percent of long-term stay patients that were vaccinated against pneumonia and flu.

 This indicates the percentage of residents that needed increased assistance with activities of daily living over time.
 Higher levels of dependence on staff for assistance with ADL's could be a sign of the decline of a resident's medical condition.

 Ability to Keep Residents Mobile

-This is the percentage of residents that retained mobility levels over time.
-Optimizing mobility is usually a good sign for residents' health.
+This is the percentage of residents who retained mobility levels over time.
+Retaining mobility is often a good sign for residents' health.

-This indicates the number of hospitalizations per 1,000 days of care.
-There is typically a correlation between having fewer hospitalizations and the overall quality of nursing home care.
+This datapoint measures the number of hospitalizations per thousand days of patient care.
+Minimizing hospitalizations is key to maintaining the physical well-being of nursing home residents.

 Short-term Care: Rehospitalizations

-In Chelsea Retirement Community, 19.67 Percentage of Residents Rehospitalized
+In Chelsea Retirement Community, 8.59% of Residents Rehospitalized

 Short-term Care: ER Visits